SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 What Exclusive Access Guarantees
 --------------------------------

-..
-XXX
+.. docnote:: Facts that need to go somewhere...

     - Within a single thread (use TSan for multithreading)...
     - When working with shared mutable state...
-- It's not accessed by two pieces of code at the same time
+    - It's guaranteed not accessed by two pieces of code at the same time
     - Except for two overlapping reads
     - And except for things that we can prove are safe

 Exclusive Access for Functions
 ------------------------------